jimken123/soda/versioned_docs/version-v0.16.0/quick-start.md

 To run SCL in VS Code:

 1. Open a `.scl` file
-2. Use the `SCL: Run Sequence` command
+2. Use the `SCL: Run Phoenix` command